rekalogika/mapper/README.md

   inheritance map attribute.
 * Reads the type from PHP type declaration and PHPDoc annotations, including the type of the nested objects.
+* If possible, target objects are lazy-loaded.
+The mapping does not not occur until the target is accessed.
+* Identifier properties on the source are not lazy-loaded.
+If the source is also lazy-loaded, we should be able to access the identifier without causing a full hydration of the source.
 * Handles the mapping between `array` or array-like objects, as well as using an adder method.
 * Handles non-string & non-integer keys in array-like objects, including `SplObjectStorage`.
-* Lazy loading & lazy stream mapping.
+* Lazy loading & lazy stream mapping with collection types.
 Consumes less memory & avoids hydrating a Doctrine collection prematurely.
 * With lazy loading, if the source is a `Countable`, then the target will also be a `Countable`.
 With an extra-lazy Doctrine Collection, the consumer will be able to count the target without causing a full hydration of the source.